jimbobarto/OakTest/README.md

     * String type (required)
         The variable type - currently only Strings but will include at least Dates in the future
     * String value (required)
         The vaiable value - will replace all references to the varibale name in the test at run time

+##Assertion Structure

+    * String expected (required)
+        Expected value to assert against
+    * String actual (required)
+        Actual value to copare to expected value
+    * String comparisonType (required)
+        Assertions can be of the following types - "string", "path", "integer", "decimal" or "date"
+    * String assertionType (required)
+        The vaiable value - will replace all references to the varibale name in the test at run time